e2b-dev/llm-code-interpreter/README.md

 These cloud instances are meant to be used for agents.
 Like a sandboxed playgrounds, where the agent can do whatever it wants.

 ## What can I do with all this power?
+This plugin exposes 3 simple commands (see the [OpenAPI file](https://github.com/e2b-dev/chatgpt-plugin/blob/main/openapi.yaml)):
+- `RunCommand`
+  - Runs any shell command
+- `ReadFile`
+  - Reads file on path
+- `WriteFile`
+  - Writes content to a file on a path

-Here is a few ideas:
+Here is a few ideas what you can do with these commands
 - Run **any** language, not just Python.
 Currently supported out of the box:
   - Nodejs
   - Go